rmuit/copernica-api/README.md

 - 'copernica-changed' holds the patches to it (except for the addition of the namespace, which is done in 'master'):
   - An extra public property which enables throwing an exception when any non-2xx HTTP response is returned.
-(This enables CopernicaRestClient to do stricter checks... even when that means we need to do extra work to catch the exception for HTTP 303s which are always returned for PUT requests.
+(This enables RestClient to do stricter checks... even when that means we need to do extra work to catch the exception for HTTP 303s which are always returned for PUT requests.
 It also enables us to extract and return the location header for PUT requests, which is significant if they create a new entity.)
   - Proper handling of array parameters like 'fields'.*